Board Meetings by Video Conference

-Virtual board meetings by video conference are not a direct substitute for in-person meetings.
+Virtual board meetings via video conferencing are not a direct substitute for in-person meetings.
 However, provided there are no legal or logistical barriers they are a great substitute in the present environment.
-If there is a silver lining in this pandemic cloud it is that it will force us to think differently about how we conduct successful board meetings.
-Some of the steps needed to get good at ‘virtual’ meetings will undoubtedly deliver benefits long after the virus is under control.
+If there is a silver lining in this pandemic cloud it is that it will force us to think differently about how we conduct a successful board meeting through video conferencing.
+Some of the steps needed to get good at ‘virtual’ meetings of board members will undoubtedly deliver benefits for the company long after the virus is under control.

-• Always test audio equipment and the virtual meeting space at least 15 minutes prior to the meeting
+- Always test audio equipment and the virtual meeting space at least 15 minutes prior to the virtual board meeting

-- Ask participants to mute the line, rather than put it on hold to avoid hold music from being played during the meeting
+- Ask participants to mute the line, rather than put it on hold to avoid hold music from being played during the virtual meeting

-• Don’t check email or multi-task during the meeting
+- Don’t check emails or multi-task when attending the meeting

 Board software with video conferencing will likely become the new normal for directors and executives around the globe.
-We are all creatures of habit and existing board members may have difficulty adjusting to holding meetings via video conference, especially when it requires learning new technical skills.
+We are all creatures of habit and existing board members may have difficulty adjusting to meetings held through video conferencing, especially when it requires learning new technical skills.
 Be patient with such members and help them master new digital formats that they are not familiar with.
 Learn from mistakes and be willing to accept feedback from meeting participants.
-Most importantly, conduct a professional meeting and be flexible enough to deal with any unforeseen technical problems, just as you would if the power suddenly went out at a board meeting where all members were present.
+Most importantly, conduct a professional business meeting through video conferencing and be flexible enough to deal with any unforeseen technical problems, just as you would if the power suddenly went out at a board meeting where all members were present.